-- - lable D-5
+Tal ble D-5

-Sponsor Sponsor Local USACE District Decide on level of participation Coordinate input and background information with the local USACE district • Coordinate and assemble the background information about the structure being evaluated including hydrology, performance, analyses, and other relevant background information Ensure the facilitator is appropriate for the risk assessment Lead preparation meetings between the sponsor, local USACE participants, and other parties Ensure the local sponsor and FEMA are invited to the risk assessment Ensure flood and earthquake hazards are prepared and ready Enter the supporting information into the National Levee Database and ProjectWise Ensure initial consequence assessment is ready for the risk assessment a.
+Sponsor Local USACE District Other USACE Elements Decide on level of participation Coordinate input and background information with the local USACE district Coordinate and assemble the background information about the structure being evaluated including hydrology, performance, analyses, and other relevant background information Ensure the facilitator is appropriate for the risk assessment Lead preparation meetings between the sponsor, local USACE participants, and other Ensure the local sponsor and FEMA are invited to the risk assessment parties Ensure flood and earthquake hazards are prepared and ready Enter the supporting information into the National Levee Database and ProjectWise Ensure initial consequence assessment is ready for the risk assessment a.
 Screening risk assessments.